mahatoankit/mahatoankit/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm [Ankit Mahato]! 👋

-Welcome to my GitHub profile!
-I am a passionate **[Your Role/Field]**, always eager to learn, build, and contribute to exciting projects. 🚀
+# Welcome to my GitHub profile!

+I am a passionate **tech enthusiast**, always eager to learn, build, and contribute to exciting projects. 🚀

+I am a **Machine Learning enthusiast** with a deep interest in the ever-evolving world of technology.
+Constantly exploring new possibilities, I strive to stay at the forefront of advancements and contribute to innovative solutions.

 ---